Roof Flashing 101: Mastering the Art of Protecting Your Roof with Different Types of Flashing

 • Comprehensive flashing technique tailored for skylights

-• Utilizes many types of flashing
+• Uses many types of flashing

 • Forms a waterproof barrier against leaks and moisture infiltration